 A temporary short-term increase in noise levels may cause disturbance to local wildlife.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
-The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the carriageway surface.
+The works will also require delivery of materials and the presence of personnel to facilitate the filter drain refurbishment.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the M9, and the scheme is of short duration (4-nights) and will be undertaken on a rolling programme.
+In addition, any species in the area are likely to be accustomed to road noise and visual disturbance pertaining to vehicle movements on the A68, and the scheme will be undertaken over 30-nights on a rolling programme.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.